halaturki-alotaibi/Dummy-Data-for-Projects/README.md

 The data includes various scenarios and industries, including retail, e-commerce, and customer behavior analytics, to help you build projects that simulate real-world business challenges.
 Perfect for data scientists, analysts, and anyone looking to sharpen their skills with realistic yet fictitious data!

+---
+## You can find all Datasets here: https://www.kaggle.com/halaturkialotaibi/datasets